Dozens of dangerous rail crossings will be eliminated with $570 million in grants

 A number of the 63 projects that will receive grants involve only planning and design work for eliminating crossings in the future, but most of the money will go toward physical improvements at crossings and eliminating longstanding problems.

-Buttigieg said he plans to visit Grand Forks, North Dakota, Monday to highlight a $30 million grant helping to pay for a project near the University of North Dakota campus that will improve access to the local hospital.
+Buttigieg visited Grand Forks, North Dakota, Monday to highlight a $30 million grant helping to pay for a project near the University of North Dakota campus.
+It will improve access to the local hospital and eliminate a dangerous crossing the community has been trying to address at least since 1991.

+Grand Forks Fire Chief Gary Lorenz said closing the crossing will eliminate any possibility of a train-car collision and give first responders “unimpeded access to the northwest section of the city, which currently does not exist.”

 A grant worth nearly $37 million will help eliminate four rail crossings in Houston, which has the second-highest number of rail crossing deaths in the nation.
 The four new underpasses to be built will reduce traffic delays and improve pedestrian safety.